Article Overview: Best Things To Do in Acadia National Park

 A large fire in 1947 actually gave birth to most of the park’s deciduous trees which now make it a premiere fall destination.
 Now you can hike the trails and carriage roads of the park and delight in the park’s rebirth.

 The Bowl, Bubble Rock, and Jordan Pond are some of the best places to experience and photograph the park’s incredible colors.

 2. See the Sun Rise on the United States

-This is one of the really cool things to do at Acadia National Park.
+This is truly one of the really unique things to do at Acadia National Park.
 At Acadia you can be the first to see the sunrise in the United States from atop Cadillac Mountain.
 You’ll have bragging rights and exceptional views of the park and the Atlantic Ocean stretching out beneath you.

 Be aware that this is a very popular activity and now requires reservations.
 Some reservations can be made 90 days in advance, while the majority are made available 2 days in advance via recreation.gov.

 Cadillac Summit Road Reservations: Learn more about reservations and make yours on the park website here.

 If you’re looking for adventurous things to do in Acadia National Park, then add the Beehive Trail to your list.